Also known as 鉄腕アトム (Tetsuwan Atomu)

 However, in 1980, to coincide with the release of the new animated television show, a new Astro Boy (1980-81) manga series began appearing in Second-Grader, a magazine targeted at young students learning to read.
 As such, the stories are much simpler, usually short morality tales aimed at a much younger audience than most Astro Boy stories.

 In 1986, when Osamu Tezuka decided to return to his most famous manga one more time, he decided to do it as a parody.
 As such, Atom Cat (1986-87) was published in Smile Comics from July 1986 to February 1987, with the original Astro Boy making several subtle appearances as part of the framing sequences.

 Where you can get it

-As Tezuka’s most well-known creation, Astro Boy (1952-68) just happens to also be the longest Tezuka series released in English.
+Of course, as Tezuka’s most well-known creation, Astro Boy (1952-68) also happens to also be the longest Tezuka series released in English.
 Between 2002 and 2004, Dark Horse Comics released a comprehensive 23 volume set, based on the Japanese language Akita Shoten collection – with the stories assembled in Tezuka’s preferred order rather than strictly chronologically.

 What else you should check out

 Check out these pages to find out more details about the original publication dates as well as a short chapter synopsis for the various Astro Boy publications.